dragomirak/Exercise---AssociativeArrays/README.md

 •	Format the average grade to the 2nd digit after the decimal separator.

 4. SoftUni Parking
-SoftUni just got a new parking lot.
-It's so fancy, it even has online parking validation.
-Except the online service doesn't work.
-It can only receive users' data, but it doesn't know what to do with it.
-Good thing you're on the dev team and know how to fix it, right?
 Write a program, which validates a parking place for an online service.
 Users can register to park and unregister to leave.
 The program receives 2 commands:
 •	"register {username} {licensePlateNumber}":